Sensor: Sensor deviations

 All these deviations can be classified as systematic errors or random errors.
 Systematic errors can sometimes be compensated for by means of some kind of calibration strategy.
 Noise is a random error that can be reduced by signal processing, such as filtering, usually at the expense of the dynamic behavior of the sensor.

 Resolution

-The sensor resolution or measurement resolution is the smallest change that can be detected in the quantity that it is being measured.
+The sensor resolution or measurement resolution is the smallest change that can be detected in the quantity that is being measured.
 The resolution of a sensor with a digital output is usually the numerical resolution of the digital output.
 The resolution is related to the precision with which the measurement is made, but they are not the same thing.
 A sensor's accuracy may be considerably worse than its resolution.